axelvaldez/radical-companies/_posts/2-missing-chapters/2023-02-27-not-about-government-but-about-governance.markdown

  <p>Governance is about collaborating to create and change those agreements, our ability to transform the culture.</p>

 <h1>Rules and Punishment</h1>
  <p>Making up rules that others must follow is easy to do, but harder to implement.
-In  environments we use some form of punishment for people who don&rsquo;t follow them rules.
+Mos of tje time we end up using some form of punishment for people who don&rsquo;t follow them rules.
 Different levels of pain: litigation, penalties, prison.
 That holds a majority of people back, but only for a while.
 Eventually, when pain of following the rules is more so than the pain of raising hell, they revolt.</p>
  <p>In dictatorships, people revolt violently because that is what they know works; they have learned that.
 In places that lean towards democracy, people also revolt, but through non-violent ways, like assembling, protesting, and voting.
 Because that is what they &ldquo;know&rdquo; works.</p>

 <h1>Governance, Not Government</h1>